margarytaz/power-bi-dashboard/README.md

 # Dashboard Project in Power BI

-This project presents a **Power BI** dashboard designed to visualize and analyze the sales performance of a coffee shop throughout 2024.
+This **Power BI** dashboard was designed to visualize and analyze the sales performance of a coffee shop throughout 2024.
 The dashboard provides key insights into sales trends, product performance, and daily operational patterns.

 <img src="visuals/dashboard.gif" width="650" alt="Dashboard Interactivity GIF">